autodesk-platform-services/aps-postman-flows-tutorial/docs/part1-setup/index.md

 ## Setup authorization

 With our application credentials defined in the environment, we can now setup the authorization for our API requests.

+> Note: In Postman, authorization can be defined at different levels:
+> - for individual requests
+> - per-folder
+> - per-collection
+>
-In Postman, authorization can be defined at different levels - for individual requests, per-folder, or per-collection.
-In our case we will setup [2-Legged OAuth](https://aps.autodesk.com/en/docs/oauth/v2/tutorials/get-2-legged-token/) for the entire **Object Storage Service** collection.
+> In our case we will setup [2-Legged (aka Client Credentials) OAuth](https://aps.autodesk.com/en/docs/oauth/v2/tutorials/get-2-legged-token/) for the entire **Object Storage Service** collection.

 - In the left sidebar, switch back to **Collections**, and select the **Object Storage Service** collection
 - In the collection page, switch to the **Authorization** tab